 - Matt Weave

 a.
 Warp Ribs

-Plain weave is given a twist with the addition of warp rib weave.
+Plain weave is given a twist with the addition of a warp rib weave.
 It differs from simple plain weaves in that it features 1/1 interlacements in the direction of filling.
 In the warp direction of the fabric, this changed interlacement results in the production of cords, ridges, or roughness.
 The grouping of the filler yarns causes these cords or bumps to appear.

 There are always two warp yarns used in a warp rib repeat.
 A minimum of two heald frames are needed, but more can be used.
 An individual repetition unit in this weave contains the number of weft strands that make up that number.
 A 2/2 warp rib, for instance, necessitates the use of two warp and four weft strands.
 Ottoman is another name for a warp rib.